alexandrebobkov/alexandrebobkov/master_resume.md

 - employee relations

 ##### Full-charge Bookkeeper		2013 - 2014
-Social Research and Demonstration Corporation	Ottawa, ON
+Social Research and Demonstration Corporation, Ottawa (ON)
 - Increased the efficiency of posting source documents process
 - Brought consistency in the referencing, and posting of the journal entries
 - Maintained the documents filing system in an organized manner
 - Conscientiously fulfilled the assigned tasks during the work overload

 ##### Assistant to Volunteers Coordinator	2015 - 2016
-SFUO Bike Coop Vélo     Ottawa, ON
+SFUO Bike Coop Vélo, Ottawa (ON)
 - Boosted volunteers satisfaction by rationalizing the record-keeping procedures
 - Loyally worked hard to improve the quality of SFUO Bike Coop service
 - Introduced and implemented the stewardship of bicycle parts inventory
 - Increased volunteers motivation by officially recognizing their contributions

 ##### General Ledger Accountant	2007 - 2015
-Self-employed   Ottawa, ON
+Self-employed, Ottawa (ON)
 - Worked hard to ensure clients comply with income tax reporting requirements
 - Helped business owners assess business performance by preparing managerial statements
 - Reduced own operating costs by implementing the Open Source software

 #### COMMUNITY INVOLVEMENT
 ##### Volunteer to Coordinator	May 2015 - August 2015
-SFUO Bike Coop Vélo Ottawa, ON
+SFUO Bike Coop Vélo, Ottawa (ON)
 - Improved the quality and reliability of delivered services

 ##### Tax Clinic Volunteer		April 2013
-Somerset West Community Health Centre   Ottawa, ON
+Somerset West Community Health Centre, Ottawa (ON)
 - Helped individuals prepare tax returns in order for them to obtain social assistance

 #### EDUCATION
+##### Master's in Business Management 2016 - 2017
+John Molson School of Business
+Concordia University, Montreal (QC)
+- Corporate Finances and operating budgets
+- Human Resources

-##### Bachelor of Social Science:
+##### Bachelor of Public Administration, Honors 2014 - 2016
-Major in Public Administration
-University of Ottawa, Ottawa ON	2014 - 2016
+University of Ottawa, Ottawa (ON)
 - Organization Behaviour: learned principles of using human capital to meet corporate strategy
 - Project Management: obtained practical skills in managing the project in the team environment
 - Ethics and Public Affairs: examined the norms and ethical reasoning in public administration

 ##### Accounting and Management Technology 2011 - 2013
-Heritage College, Gatinéau QC
+Heritage College, Gatinéau (QC)
 - Resources Management: studied principles of administering and planning corporate resources
 - Operations Quality: studies techniques for optimizing of, and maximizing the service quality Major Projects:
 - Marketing: created advertisement video for hypothetical local accounting office
 - Graduation Project: wrote comprehensive plan for opening the accounting office

 ##### Business Administration - Accounting 2004 - 2007
-George Brown College, Toronto ON
+George Brown College, Toronto (ON)
 - Business Communication: obtained skills in writing the business correspondence
 - Advanced Accounting: studied GAAP accounting principles in accordance with CICA
 - Taxation: studied Canadian Income Tax Act

 #### AWARDS AND ACHIEVEMENTS
-##### Certificate of Appreciation "Lend a Hand" Program	2022
+##### Certificate of Appreciation "Lend a Hand" Program	2020-2022
-Canada Revenue Agency
+Free Income Tax and Benefits Clinic, Canada Revenue Agency
-- Earned for helping individuals in need to obtain social assistance by preparing the income tax returns at the
+- Prepared basic income tax and benefits returns for qualifying individuals

 Somerset West Community Health Centre
+- Prepared basic income tax and benefits returns for qualifying individuals

-##### Dean's Honours List	2004
+##### Dean's Honours List and Exceptional Academic Performance
+Jogn Molson School of Business
+Concordia University, Montreal (QC)
+- Maintained GPA of A- throughout Master's program

-George Brown College
+George Brown College, Toronto (ON)
 - Earned for achieving the CGPA of A-

 #### INTERESTS